-Using Options to Increase Your Portfolio Yield - Cabot Wealth Network

-We are living in an environment where it is virtually impossible to get yield in the traditional manner.
-The Federal Reserve has driven interest rates so low that traditional bank CDs or money market accounts returns are virtually zero.
-So how do we create yield in such an environment?
-One strategy that all investors can use is options trading.
+How to Beat Inflation Using Options

+Interest rates are going up, which means savers are getting paid to hold cash in their bank accounts.
+However, this is hardly a home run scenario as inflation is running somewhere around 4% depending on which data points you are looking at, while the bank is paying you only 0.5%.
+Actually, this isn’t a home run; it’s a strikeout for most folks.

-There are two strategies any investor can use to create yield that far exceeds traditional avenues.
-These options strategies are Covered Calls and Writing Puts.
+However, there are two strategies any investor can use to create yield that far exceeds traditional avenues.
+These options strategies are covered calls and writing puts, and both can help you beat inflation.
+Keep in mind, both of these options strategies are inherently bullish, so your outlook for the stocks should be as well.

 Covered Calls

-Note: *This article has been updated from an original version that was published in 2017.